Skip to content

 Set up a mobile phone contract

-Monthly phone contracts are reported to credit agencies.
+Monthly phone contracts are reported to the credit agencies.
 Paying on time each month adds to your positive payment history.

 4. 04